peresvetjke/stackoverflow/README.md

 ### Goals
 Develop an analog of Stackoverflow.

-### User roles
-- user
-- admin

-### Key features
+### What
 - **questions and answers**

-    User posts a question.
+    User should have an ability to post a question.
     Other users should have an ability to post answers for it.
-    - AWS S3 is used as a storage for images direct upload.
-    - Action Cable is used for getting the changes available for all the users.
-    - Cocoon is used for nested forms

 - **comments**